781flyingdutchman/background_downloader/README.md

 On iOS and Android, for downloads only, the downloader can generate notifications to keep the user informed of progress also when the app is in the background, and allow pause/resume and cancellation of an ongoing download from those notifications.

 Configure notifications by calling `FileDownloader().configureNotification` and supply a `TaskNotification` object for different states.
 For example, the following configures notifications to show only when actively running (i.e. download in progress), disappearing when the download completes or ends with an error.
 It will also show a progress bar and a 'cancel' button, and will substitute {filename} with the actual filename of the file being downloaded.
 ```
     FileDownloader().configureNotification(
         running: TaskNotification('Downloading', 'file: {filename}'),
         progressBar: true)
 ```

 To also show a notifications for other states, add a `TaskNotification` for `complete`, `error` and/or `paused`.
 If `paused` is configured and the task can be paused, a 'Pause' button will show for the `running` notification, next to the 'Cancel' button.
+To open the downloaded file when the user taps the `complete` notification, add `tapOpensFile: true` to your call to `configureNotification`

 There are three possible substitutions of the text in the `title` or `body` of a `TaskNotification`:
 * {filename} is replaced with the filename as defined in the `Task`